radareorg/radare.org/gsoc/2019/ideas.md

 tuning the redrawing performance.
 It might also improve the efficiency of working inside the console programs.

 ### Benefits for the project
-Huge benefits for end users in UX and better support for localisation
+Huge benefits for end users in UX and better support for localization

 ### Assess requirements for evaluations
 - 1st term: Table commands and API, popup widget generalization